German involvement in the Spanish Civil War: Further campaigns

 A German Heinkel He 111E medium bomber of the Condor Legion.

 The Condor Legion also took part in the Battle of Brunete.
 The Legion was sent from the north to reinforce the broken line.
 There were repeated raids on Spanish Republican Army armoured vehicles and later defensive positions by both bombers and fighters based at Salamanca.
 Spanish Republican Air Force aircraft were ineffective, despite Nationalist fears, compared with German aircraft.
 The Legion lost eight aircraft, but claimed 18 victories.
 German tactics were also improved with the experience of Brunete, particularly the en masse use of tanks by the Nationalists.

 The Nationalists returned to focus on the capture of northern Spain.
 German test aircraft, with the latest models, faced an outdated Basque section (Escuadrilla vasca) of the Spanish Republican Air Force.
 Heavy aerial bombardment from 200 Nationalist, German and Italian aircraft was used far behind Basque lines in August 1937, leading to the fall of Santander after the Battle of Santander on 1 September.
 The formal battle in Asturias ended with the fall of Gijón on 21 October.
 Germany immediately began to ship the products of the region's industry back to Germany.
 Sperrle argued repeatedly with Faupel, and against HISMA's monopoly.
 Faupel was replaced with Eberhard von Stohrer by Franco, through Sperrle.
 Sperrle also returned to Germany and was replaced by Helmuth Volkmann; following disagreements with Volkmann, Von Richthofen would be replaced with Hermann Plocher in early 1938.

 The Condor Legion began a week of strikes against Republican airfields, halted by the Republican advance on Teruel and the ensuing Battle of Teruel.
+Some German units deployed as cover for the Condor Legion were taken prisoner by Republican forces in Bronchales (Teruel) during the Republican offensive.
 Both the Legion's land and air forces were used.
 Poor weather resulted in few flights, and the town fell to Republican forces on 6 January.
 Up to 100 sorties a day were launched during the Nationalist's counter-offensive through the Alfambra valley.
 Teruel was retaken on 22 February.
 The continued Nationalist offensive on Aragon in April–June 1937, including the Battle of Belchite, involved bombing raids and the use of the Legion's ground forces.